stephencookdev/moonfleetguesthouse/src/pages/local-attractions.md

       [website](https://landofiron.org.uk/skinningrove-history-group).
     image: /assets/bkpam2100478_seacliffs_1.jpg
     title: Skinningrove & Beaches
+  - body: The Land of Iron is located a short walk away in the village.
+Click [here](https://landofiron.org.uk/) for details and to book your tickets!
+    image: /assets/land-of-iron-museum.jpeg
+    title: Land of Iron - Skinningrove
   - body: >-
       Take a cliffside walk along the coastal paths towards our neighbouring seaside towns: